-In a 2012 study of 25 young women, researchers found that fluid loss of only 1.4 percent after exercise impaired both mood and concentration .
+In a 2012 study of 25 young women, it was shown that fluid loss of only 1.4 % post-exercise impaired cognitive performance and mood .

 Optimal hydration prevents all these side-effects and has also been shown to decrease oxidative stress- the waste products of oxygen metabolism- which can damage cell constituents if present in high enough amounts.